mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/pixel_brush_engine.rst

 Hue, Saturation, Value
 ~~~~~~~~~~~~~~~~~~~~~~

-These parameters allow you to do a HSV adjustment filter on the :ref:`option_source` and control it with Sensors.
+These parameters allow you to do an HSV adjustment filter on the :ref:`option_source` and control it with Sensors.

 .. image:: /images/en/Krita_2_9_brushengine_HSV_01.png